-Some people call it rock sugar, some call it sugar swizzle sticks others call it crystallized sugar.
+Some people call it rock sugar, some call it sugar swizzle sticks, and others call it crystallized sugar.
 Here at the Bulk Candy Store, we call it Rock Candy.
 It is made by a process called crystallization.
-The crystals are formed by allowing a supersaturated solution of sugar and water to crystallize onto a surface suitable for crystal nucleation, such as a string or stick.
+The crystals are formed by allowing a supersaturated solution of sugar and water to crystallize onto a surface suitable for a process called crystal nucleation, such as a string or stick.
 The process takes about 6 to 7 days to produce the crystals.

-If you do an internet search for keyword rock candy, you will no doubt get thousands of hits on how to make this delectable treat - I have tried making it myself - It's a project that I think everyone should attempt at least once.
+If you do an internet search for keyword rock candy, you will no doubt get thousands of hits on how to make this delectable treat.
+I have tried making it myself, and it’s a project that I think everyone should attempt at least once.
 But, if you are as impatient as I am, you may prefer to purchase this nostalgic candy treat in various sizes, colors and flavors.

 I am a tea drinking enthusiast – some might call me a tea drinking fanatic.
 I like dissolving some classic rock candy in my Raspberry Riot Lemon Mate Tea every morning before I start the day.